Lonnie Holley explains the story of his incredible art and life in this video:

 The Tombstones were Holley’s first works of art.
 He soon began to create an environment of found materials that he assembled in his yard.
 Eventually he took some of his carvings to the director of the Birmingham Museum of Art. who was so impressed that he contacted the Smithsonian.
 This resulted in Holly’s work being included in the exhibition, “More Than Land and Sky: Art From Appalachia,” which originated in 1981 at the Museum of American Art in Washington.
 Holley’s work is in the permanent collection of the Birmingham Museum of Art after first being exhibited there in 1980.

 For the first few years, Holley worked almost exclusively with industrial-made sandstone.
 He then began to work with other found materials such as discarded wire, scrap materials, and wooden objects.
-In what is considered a natural progression of his work, Holley eventually began to paint.
+In what is considered a natural progression of his work, Holley eventually began to paint when materials and a place to paint became available.

 In his conceptualization of human and animal forms and his strong emphasis on the spiritual world and his ancestral heritage, Holley gives us a glimpse of West African, Egyptian and Pre-Columbian influences.
 Yet his more abstract, geometric forms relate to the works of other Twentieth Century artists such as Arp, Lipchitzs, Moore, and Picasso.